alaa2702/DEPI_Graduation_Project/README.md

 # DEPI_Graduation_Project

 ## **Project Overview**
-his repository contains all the work done for the DEPI graduation project, which addresses the testing of a web application using **manual testing, API testing, and automated testing** techniques.
-The testing process follows industry best practices, including **test planning, system analysis, and implementation** using tools like **Selenium and Postman**.
+This repository contains all the work done for the DEPI graduation project, which addresses the testing of a web application using *manual testing, API testing, and automated testing* techniques.
+The testing process follows industry best practices, including *test planning, system analysis, and implementation* using tools like *Selenium and Postman*.
 ---
 ## **Project Scope**
 We will perform the following types of testing: